hypervel/hypervel.org/docs/docs/redis.md

 ## Pub / Sub

-Laravel Hyperf provides a convenient interface to the Redis `publish` and `subscribe` commands.
+Hypervel provides a convenient interface to the Redis `publish` and `subscribe` commands.
 These Redis commands allow you to listen for messages on a given "channel".
 You may publish messages to the channel from another application, or even using another programming language, allowing easy communication between applications and processes.

 First, let's setup a channel listener using the `subscribe` method.
 We'll place this method call within an [Artisan command](/docs/artisan) since calling the `subscribe` method begins a long-running process: